EugeniaYang/EugeniaYang.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 My name is Ziqi Yang 杨子祺.
-I am a Master's student at University of Michigan - Ann Arbor majoring in User Experience and Human-Computer Interaction.

-I will be graduating in December 2023 and **I am actively looking for research opportunities and applying for 24Fall PhD programs in HCI.**
+Starting Fall 2024, I have been an Informatics PhD student at **University of California, Irvine**, Donald Bren School of Informatics and Computer Science.
+My research interests lies in human-computer interaction and personal health informatics.
+I am lucky to be advised by **Prof. Yunan Chen** and working with **Prof. Daniel Epstein** on my research project(s) :)

+Prior to joining UCI, I got my master's degree in Information Science at **the University of Michigan, Ann Arbor** majoring in User Experience and Human-Computer Interaction, where I worked with Prof. Mark Newman and Prof. Pedja Klasnja on projects on mobile health interventions.
+I also worked with Prof. Dakuo Wang at Northeastern University studying LLMs for patient-provider communication for older adults and cancer patients.

 I gradutated from Shanghai Jiao Tong University with a bachelor's degree in Electrical and Computer Engineering in 2022.
 I also took electives in Industrial Design and social sciences from SJTU School of Design and University of California, Berkeley.

-My research interests lie broadly in HCI, involving human-AI collaboration, social computing and accessibility for health and well-being, computer supported collaborative work, and education practices.

-See more in my most recent [CV](https://github.com/EugeniaYang/Ziqi-Yang-CV/blob/13a5c12c70548da422513be155b8888011046d06/Ziqi_Yang_CV.pdf) and [Portfolio](https://ziqis-portfolio.webflow.io/)
+See more in my recent [CV](https://github.com/EugeniaYang/Ziqi-Yang-CV/blob/13a5c12c70548da422513be155b8888011046d06/Ziqi_Yang_CV.pdf) and [Portfolio](https://ziqis-portfolio.webflow.io/)